Hurricane996/technically-an-http-server/README.md

 This is technically an http server.
 It doesn't support anything you would expect an http server to support, not even a proper 404 page.
 But it serves files over http, so I consider the challenge complete.

-But, if for some godforsaken reason, you want to do something with this code, it is gpl v 3
+But, if for some godforsaken reason, you want to do something with this code, it is GPLv3